rbur004/pico_statemachine_dimmer/README.md

 # Switch Down Events
 Events are recorded by setting bits in an Integer in each LightState record.
 The interrupt handler sets events.
 The main loop handles and clears events.
 There is currently no locking of the event Integer, so it is possible to lose a DIMM event.
 ON/OFF events are one off events, so shouldn't be lost.
-* The light is turned ON, if it was off
+* ON: The light is turned ON, if it was OFF
-* The light alternately dims or brightens, if the switch is held down for longer than 1/2s
+* DIMM: The light alternately dims or brightens, if the switch is held down for longer than 1/2s
-* The light is turned OFF, if it was ON, and the switch was down less than 1/2s
+* OFF: The light is turned OFF, if it was ON, and the switch was down less than 1/2s

 # The PIO state machines
 Each state machine monitors an input switch pin.